doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 # Esp8266 1-Channel Relay Board with MQTT

-Sketch for an Esp8266-01 STC 15f104W powered 1-channel relay board to be controlled remotely using a MQTT broker as communication bus without modify physically the device nor use third part andoid app.
+Sketch for an Esp8266-01 STC 15f104W powered 1-channel relay board to be controlled remotely using a MQTT broker as communication bus without modify physically the device nor by using any third part android app.

 ## The board

-I bought this chinese board from a local retailer.
-Surprising the device was delivered whitout any kind of technical instructions or manual.
-By the description in the retail online store, the board have a single channel Relay and a 8-pin slot to plug an Esp8266-01 into.
-Besides the voltage regulators and other passive components, the board is equiped with one STC 15f104W chip which is responsible for receive commands from the ESP and directly command the relay.
+I bought this chinese board from a local retailer. surprisingly or not the device was delivered whitout any kind of technical instructions nor manual.
+By the description in the retail's online store, I realized that the board have a single channel relay and a 8-pin slot to plug an esp8266-01 into.
+In addition to voltage regulators and other passive components, the board is equiped with one STC 15f104W chip which is responsible for receive commands from the ESP and directly command the relay.

 ![The board](https://raw.githubusercontent.com/doleron/esp8266-1-channel-relay-board-with-mqtt/master/images/relay_esp_board.JPG)